NASA-JPL-Spacecraft-Analysis/downlink-analysis-scripts/transpire/README.md

 Not sure what the official python version on those machines are supposed to be so I left it as is for someone else to fill out :).

+The Dockerfile and Makefile are not meant to be used on flight machines as it will not have access to the chill commands.
+I made it to be used for local development to parse dat + emd files manually.

 # Script Usage Instructions

 #### Load Data Products into OCS